‘It is personal’: Why BJP is going all out to defeat Ahmed Patel in Rajya Sabha polls

 The elections of three Rajya Sabha seats are scheduled for August 8.
 The BJP has the numbers to ensure the victory of two candidates – Amit Shah and Union minister Smriti Irani – while the Congress could win one seat for which Patel was nominated.

 But the BJP president had other plans.
 Determined to deny Patel a victory, Shah has made all possible efforts in this direction.
-The drama began unfolding when Congress dissident leader Shankarsinh Vaghela quit the party along with six loyalists, reducing the Congress tally to 54 in the 182-strong Gujarat assembly.
-One of them, Balwantsinh Rajput, has been fielded by the BJP to take on Patel for the third Rajya Sabha seat.
+The drama began unfolding when six of Congress dissident leader Shankarsinh Vaghela’s loyalist MLAs quit the party from the 182-strong Gujarat assembly, reducing the Congress party’s strength down from 57 to 51.
+One of these six, Balwantsinh Rajput, has been fielded by the BJP to take on Patel for the third Rajya Sabha seat.

+A candidate requires one-fourth of the total number of votes plus one to get elected.
+As the effective strength of the house has come down to 176, the number required to win is 176/4 + 1 or 45 in the first preferential vote.
+BJP has a strength of 121, which means that after 90 votes to get two candidates selected, it will have a surplus of 31 votes.
+It would need 14 more to get the third candidate elected, if the effective strength of the house remains the same.
+There are two Nationalist Congress Party MLAs and one Janata Dal (United) MLA in the Assembly.

 Realising that its legislators were vulnerable to poaching by a predatory BJP, the Congress moved 44 MLAs to a resort in Karnataka to keep them safe.
 But matters did not rest there as the BJP upped the ante with the Election Commission reissuing a 2014 notification on Tuesday stating that the None of the Above – commonly called NOTA – option will be applicable in the Rajya Sabha elections.

 The Congress was quick to cry foul and petition the Election Commission, saying this was a deliberate move to confuse the legislators.

 The BJP maintained that this was an old notification and that this option had been used in four previous Rajya Sabha elections.
+Later, after the Congress went to the Supreme Court against NOTA in Rajya Sabha polls, the BJP approached the Election Commission asking for NOTA to be set aside for the moment since political parties had raised questions about the matter.

 Fresh twist

-Note: Clarification: The piece has been updated following a fresh statement from the BJP regarding NOTA in the upcoming Rajya Sabha polls.